ShaShaMan26/SSRG/README.md

 ### Testing

-If you'd like to test your level while working on it in the editor, right click the "test level button" in at the bottom center of the screen.
+If you'd like to test your level while working on it in the editor, left click the "test level button" in at the bottom center of the screen.
 This will start a game instance of your level from the point at which your playback is currently set.
 The rounding is a bit messy, so make sure the track needle is on a whole number when doing so.
 Once in a test instance, you play the game a usual but pressing `ESC` will return you to the editor.